learn-academy-2023-hotel/week-3-assessment/interview-questions.md

-5. What is React.Fragment and why would you want to use it?
+5. What is React.Fragment (or <>) and why would you want to use it?

   Your answer: